Why You Need Sandfly Security for Your Linux Systems

 Built For Linux By Linux Experts

-Sandfly is a 24×7 security auditor that knows where, how and what threat activity to look for in Linux systems.
-By monitoring for the building blocks that make an attack work, Sandfly accurately detects rootkits, lateral movement methods, hidden directories, process attacks, suspicious executables, audit log evasion and many more activities associated with intrusions.
+Sandfly is a 24×7 security auditor that knows where, how and what threat activity to look for on Linux.
+By monitoring for the building blocks that make an attack work, Sandfly accurately detects rootkits, lateral movement methods, hidden directories, process attacks, suspicious binaries, audit log evasion and many more activities associated with intrusions and compromised systems.

 Sandfly also detects remnants of dormant intrusions that left behind backdoors to allow remote access or data exfiltration.
-Sandfly uses rich data sets to reliably find and detect these and many more attacks, with extremely low false alarms.
+Sandfly uses rich datasets to reliably find and detect these and many more attacks automatically and fast.

 What is a Sandfly?